wcfrobert/ezweld/README.md

 **Weld Stress Via Elastic Method**

 A weld group may be subjected to loading in all 6 degrees of freedom.
-These applied loading are then translated into stresses using the geometric properties above and the elastic stress formulas below.
+These applied loads are then translated into stresses using the geometric properties above and the elastic stress formulas below.

 <div align="center">
   <img src="https://github.com/wcfrobert/ezweld/blob/master/doc/weld_dof.png?raw=true" alt="demo" style="width: 60%;" />
 </div>

 Stress due to in-plane shear force ($V_x$, $V_y$):